7Fruits/7fruits.github.io/_posts/2023-06-19-How-to-implement-DENSE_RANK()-in-Excel-Sheet.md

 ![]({{site.baseurl}}/images/f-s3.png)

-In step 4, it returns if the value of step 3 is greater than 0, if yes, return True , else False
+In step 4, it returns True or False, if the value of step 3 is greater than 0 or not.

 | Avg Score (step2)| Frequecy (step3) | > 0 (step4)     |
 | :---        |    :----:   |         : ---: |